HUD-VASH Real Estate Investing

 Where can I find VASH investment opportunities?

 Investors can typically buy homes at a substantial discount due to the condition and build quite a bit of equity through renovation.
 This also provides the veteran tenant with a top-notch property that they will have a higher propensity to keep in great condition due to the standard upon move in.
-Reunion not only helps investors find homes in areas such as Wichita Falls, Texas but also has the ability to manage the construction project, making it convenient to you the investor.
+Reunion helps investors work with HUD officials, find suitable HUD-VASH homes in areas such as Wichita Falls, Texas and also has the ability to manage new build HUD construction projects, making it convenient to you the investor.
+Invest in HUD-VASH real estate now

 How can I get started with VASH investing?